CDRT/docs/bios/settings/thinkpad/power.md

 </details>

 <details><summary>CPU Power Management</summary>
-One of 2 possible options:

-1.	**Automatic** - enabled power saving feature that stops the microprocessor clock automatically when there are no system activities.
+A power saving feature that stops the microprocessor clock automatically when there are no system activities.

+Options:

+1.	**Automatic** - enabled.
 Default.
 2. Disabled - disabled power saving feature.

-**Note**.
-Normally, it is not necessary to change this setting.
+?> Normally, it is not necessary to change this setting.

 | WMI Setting name | Values | SVP Req'd | AMD/Intel |
    |:---|:---|:---|:---|